 Where Do Database Administrators Work?

-With the growing use of big data, not only are the number of jobs growing, but so are the places where database administrators can work.
+With the growing use of big data, not only are the number of jobs growing but so are the places where database administrators can work.
+Areas where you might find database administrators include government organizations, nonprofits, the tech sector, education fields, and much more.

 According to the BLS, these are the largest employers of database administrators: